SilkRose/Pony/stories/chaotic-crush/01-chaotic-crush.md

 Discord thinks some more before snapping his fingers.
 A scarf appears in his hands that shared a striking resemblance to the draconequus holding it.
 "Ta-da, what do you think?"

-Pinkie took the scarf and wrapped it around herself.
+Pinkie took the scarf and wrapped it around herself a few times.
 "This is really nice, but you should make a new one that's hoofmade."

 "Okay, thank you, Pinkie!"
+Discord says with a smile.

-Pinkie smiled.
+Pinkie smiles back.
 "You're welcome!"

 With that, Discord disappears and soon after so does the scarf wrapped around Pinkie.

 "Hey, I was going to keep that!"

-A few seconds later, the scarf reappears in Pinkie's room and falls into her bed.
+A few seconds later, the scarf reappears in Pinkie's room and falls onto her bed.

 "Thank you."